top of page

 10月12日読了時間: 5分

-My Journey into Happiness
+No.2 My Journey into Happiness

 If you had asked me 30 years ago where my career would lead, I might have said “Corporate Strategy” or “Organizational Behavior.”
 I wouldn’t have guessed “happiness.”